 The following information sheet provides you with information on what caregivers are allowed to do:

-The Austrian Quality Certificate for Placement Agencies, ÖQZ for short, aims to improve the situation of people in need of care and their relatives.
+The Österreichische Qualitätszertifikat für Vermittlungsagenturen (ÖQZ) works to improve conditions for people in need of care and their relatives.

-Certified placement agencies meet higher quality standards that go beyond the legal requirements.
+Certified recruitment agencies meet higher quality standards that go beyond the legal requirements.

-Under the following Link you will find a list of verified agencies:
+Under the following link you will find a list of certified agencies: